Q: What is AWS Transfer Family?

 A: Yes, you can provide the same user access over multiple protocols, as long as the credentials specific to the protocol have been set up in your identity provider.
 If you have enabled FTP, we recommend maintaining separate credentials for FTP.
 Refer to the documentation for setting up separate credentials for FTP.

 Q: Why should I maintain separate credentials for FTP users?

 A: Unlike SFTP and FTPS, FTP transmits credentials in cleartext.
 We recommend isolating FTP credentials from SFTP or FTPS because, if, inadvertently FTP credentials are shared or exposed, your workloads using SFTP or FTPS remain secure.

-Identity Provider options
+Identity Provider options for server endpoints

 Q: What identity provider options are supported by the service?

 A: The service supports three identity provider options: Service Managed, where you store user identities within the service, Microsoft Active Directory, and, Custom Identity Providers, which enable you to integrate an identity provider of your choice.
 Service Managed authentication is supported for server endpoints that are enabled for SFTP only.